 |Cost per 100kcal||$1.10|

-I can swallow the artificial ingredients and gums (pun intended), but I have an aversion against artificial sweeteners, such as sucralose.
-Unlike public opinion and previous research, sucralose may change how the body reacts to glucose, for example after eating carbohydrates.
-I have written about that already in my in-depth review of artificial sweeteners, so check it out to learn more.
+I can swallow the artificial ingredients and gums (pun intended), but I have an aversion to artificial sweeteners such as sucralose.
+Contrary to popular opinion and previous research, sucralose may change how the body reacts to glucose — for example, after eating carbohydrates.

-It’s worth noting that Huel launched a ready-t0-drink version to complement its powder cousin.
-I haven’t tried that yet and I probably won’t because, much like the flavored Huel powder, the pre-bottled drink has Sucralose.
+It’s worth noting that Huel launched a ready-to-drink version to complement its powdered cousin.
+I haven’t tried that yet, and I probably won’t.
+That’s because, just like the flavored Huel powder, the pre-bottled drink has sucralose.